bfraser-commits/Temporal-genomics/README.md

 #will compare observed windows to simulate ones, get cutoffs and do overlap analysis and sup figures
 ~/Documents/FIBR_temporal/window_analysis_slim_vcf_cutoff.R

-#to create upset plots

-#to create AF direction plots
+#to plot and analyse AF direction of change

+#annotations of genome
+#cite Paris github

+#script to pull out annotations

 #to do GO enrichment and gene annotation of candidates